How to Make Spicy Thai Basil Fried Rice

 Thai Basil Fried Rice Ingredients

-- Jasmine Rice– you want to use day old rice.
+• Jasmine Rice: you’ll want to use day old rice.
 It cooks better when stir fried.

-- Soy Sauce– light and dark soy sauce are used for the recipe.
-Dark soy sauce is thicker and has a sweetness that low sodium soy sauce doesn’t.
+• Soy Sauce– light and dark soy sauce are used for the recipe.
+Dark soy sauce is thicker and has a sweetness.
+You can also use coconut aminos.

-Note- for the individual rice grain effect, you want to use old rice.
-Rice that has been refrigerated and some what dried out.
-Freshly made rice is too sticky and will cause the rice to sticky together when you add sauce.
-To speed up drying out the rice if you’re short on time, pop the rice in the freezer.
+Note- For that classic takeout-style individual rice grain effect, it’s best to use old rice—rice that has been refrigerated and somewhat dried out.
+Freshly made rice tends to be too sticky and can cause the grains to clump together when adding the sauce.
+If you’re short on time, a quick trick is to pop the rice in the freezer to speed up the drying process.

 Step 1: In a mortar, add garlic cloves and Thai chili peppers.
 With the pestle, mash down ingredients to create a paste.